Same go for the intro of the RPG review, which gives us a hilarious parody of the Skyrim trailer:

 JdG imagining what Ken Bogard would be like if commenting Street Fighter I.

-Ken Bogard: Then it starts, Tiger Knee and then... end.
+Ken Bogard: And it starts, Tiger Knee and then... end.

 "Warning: the next few minutes feature scantily-clad women, so the next ten seconds will be of me eating applesauce so young children and feminists can leave. (beat, doing exactly that) You're still here, aren't you."